Gorilla Groups In Rwanda

 The Volcanoes national park in Rwanda has a total number of of about 380 mountain gorillas and 10 habituated gorilla families which are available for gorilla trekking.
 The volcanoes national park is part of the wider Virunga mountain ranges spreading all the way to the Democratic Republic of Congo.
 About 500 mountain gorillas inhabit the Virunga range.
 The other half live in Uganda’s Bwindi impenetrable forest and Mgahinga gorilla parks.

-Mountain gorillas leave in family groups led by a dominant silverback.
-A Gorilla Trekkers are assigned a particular gorilla group based on their preferences, accommodation and overall level of fitness.
-Some gorilla families live deep in the forest and require longer tracking hours.
+Mountain gorillas live in family groups led by a dominant silverback.
+During Gorilla tours, travelers are assigned a particular gorilla group based on their preferences, accommodation and overall level of fitness.
+Some gorilla groups live deep in the forest and require longer tracking hours.
 Rwanda has 10 habituated gorilla groups.
 Gorilla families are divided into two in Rwanda – Those for research purposes and those open to tourists.
-The Shida and Beetsme group are research groups and are not open to tourists.
-The research groups have the highest number of individuals.
+The Shida and Beetsme group are research groups and have the highest number of individuals.

-Just like it is done for Uganda’s gorilla families , only eight people can visit each gorilla group in a day.
-This implies that only 80 Gorila permits are available for booking in a particular day.
-Reaching some of these groups involves dealing with difficult and sometimes steep terrain.
-Mountain gorilla groups move to a different location each day as they build new nests for the night.
+Just like it is done with Uganda’s gorilla families , only eight people can visit each gorilla group in a day.
+This implies that only 80 Gorilla permits are available for booking in a particular day.
+Locating some of these groups involves dealing with difficult and sometimes steep terrain.
+Gorilla groups in Rwanda move to a different location each day as they build new nests for the night.
 Tracking every group has its challenges and opportunities.
 If you doubt your overall fitness, there are paid porters to help you all the way up.